 Talented in singing and painting, he displayed little interest in formal schooling and worldly affairs, later explaining that he was not interested in a “bread-winning education.”

 When, as a young man, he became the priest of Dakshineswar Kali Temple, Ramakrishna immersed himself in meditation and spiritual practices.
-During this time, Ramakrishna’s family thought that marriage would be a good, steadying influence upon him.
-They married him, per cultural tradition, to a young girl, Sarada Mukherjee.
-Ramakrishna was not affected and plunged into even more intense sādhanā, spiritual practice.
-He practiced, with the guidance of a series of Gurus, the various paths described in the Hindu scriptures and realized God through each of them.
-The first teacher to arrive at Dakshineswar was an ascetic woman known as Bhairavi Brahmani.
+During this time, Ramakrishna’s family thought that marriage would serve to balance his intense spiritual emotions.
+They married him, per cultural tradition, to a young girl, Saradamani Mukherjee.
+Ramakrishna was not affected and plunged into even more intense sadhana (spiritual practice).
+Under the guidance of several Gurus, he practiced many of the spiritual paths described in the Hindu scriptures, ultimately realizing God through each path.
+The first Guru to arrive at Dakshineswar was an ascetic woman known as Bhairavi Brahmani.
 An advanced spiritual adept, she was well versed in scriptures.
-With her guidance, Sri Ramakrishna practiced various difficult disciplines of the Tantrik path and attained success in all of them.
-Three years later, with the help of a wandering monk named Totapuri, Sri Ramakrishna attained Nirvikalpa Samadhi, the highest spiritual experience mentioned in the Hindu scriptures.
+Under her guidance, Sri Ramakrishna practiced various difficult disciplines of Tantra and realized God through all of them.
+Three years later, with the help of another Guru, the wandering monk Totapuri, Sri Ramakrishna practice the Vedantic path and attained Nirvikalpa Samadhi, the highest spiritual experience mentioned in the Hindu scriptures.

-Ramakrishna broke the frontiers of Hinduism, following the paths of Islam and Christianity, and attained the highest realization through each in a short span of time.
-He perceived Jesus and Buddha as incarnations of God and venerated the ten Sikh Gurus.
-He expressed the essence of his spiritual realizations in a simple dictum: “Yato mat, tato path, As many faiths, so many paths.”
+Ramakrishna broke the frontiers of Hinduism, following the paths of Islam and Christianity, and quickly attained the highest realization through each tradition.
+He perceived Jesus and Buddha as the incarnations of God and venerated the ten Sikh Gurus.
+He expressed the essence of his spiritual realizations in a simple dictum: “Yato mat, tato path," ("As many faiths, so many paths").
 He lived in an exalted state of consciousness in which he saw God in all beings.

 “Truth is one; only It is called by different names."